Mini Chunky Bee Crochet Pattern

 Change color to Yellow

-Optional: Using Pink, sew on the blush beneath the eyes, starting between rounds 2 and 3 and ending between rounds 3 and 4.
+Optional: Using Pink, embroider on the blush beneath the eyes, starting between rounds 2 and 3 and ending between rounds 3 and 4.

 Begin stuffing.